-Transfer students are those who have satisfactorily completed at least one year of law study at a law school approved by the American Bar Association (ABA) and are in good academic standing.
+Transfer students are those who have satisfactorily completed at least one semester at a law school approved by the American Bar Association (ABA) and are in good academic standing.
 Transfer applicants are required to submit:

 - A completed application;

 - Two letters of recommendation, at least one of which must be from a law professor who taught the applicant;

 - Ensure a current CAS report is available for retrieval;

 - A statement explaining the reasons for requesting transfer;

 - Official transcript of all prior law school work, sent to the LSAC or to the law school directly;

 - A letter of good academic standing from the Dean of the law school;